Joe Guy (cricketer)

-Joseph Guy (30 July 1813 – 15 April 1873) was an English professional cricketer who played first-class cricket from 1837 to 1854.
+Joseph Guy (30 July 1813 – 15 April 1873) was an English professional cricketer who played from 1837 to 1854.

-A right-handed batsman and occasional wicket-keeper who was mainly associated with Nottinghamshire, he made 149 known appearances in first-class matches.
-He represented the Players in the Gentlemen v Players series and was an original member of William Clarke's All-England Eleven.
+A right-handed batsman and occasional wicket-keeper who was mainly associated with Nottinghamshire, he made 149 known appearances.
+He represented the Players in the Gentlemen v Players series and was an original member of William Clarke's All England Eleven.
 He also played for Hampshire.

 Guy was a great stylist as a batsman and Clarke said of him: "Elegance, all elegance, fit to play before the Queen in her parlour."

-Guy scored 3395 runs in his first-class career at 13.41 with a top score of 98 from eight half-centuries.
+Guy scored 3395 runs in his career at 13.41 with a top score of 98 from eight half-centuries.
 He took 102 catches and completed 14 stumpings.